Sergio Mena (journalist)

-Sergio Mena (Madrid, Spain, July 9, 1975) is a Spanish journalist and university professor.
+Sergio Mena (born July 9, 1975) is a Spanish journalist and university professor.

 Biography

-He has a Ph.D. in Journalism from the Complutense University in Madrid with the thesis Structure and Programming of Multimedia Channels of Public Transport: The Spanish Case (2000–2007) ISBN 978-84-694-2682-1, tutored by Luis Miguel Martínez Fernández.
+Born in Madrid, Spain, on July 9, 1975, Mena has a Ph.D. in Journalism from the Complutense University in Madrid with the thesis Structure and Programming of Multimedia Channels of Public Transport: The Spanish Case (2000–2007) ISBN 978-84-694-2682-1, tutored by Luis Miguel Martínez Fernández.
 Since 2012 He is studying a Ph.D. in Contemporary History at the Autonomous University of Madrid, investigating the representation and interpretation of World War II in American Cinema with the thesis The Pacific War at American Cinema.
 Representation and Interpretation of a Historical Event (1941-1991) tutored by Carmen de la Guardia.
 He studied at the Nebrija University in Madrid, where he majored in Journalism (1999) and Communication Studies (2002).